HEP-FCC/fcc-edm/README.md

 FCC Event Data Model, version 1.

-Prerequisite: before doing anything, compile albers and source its init script to set your environment for albers.
+Prerequisite: before doing anything, compile albers-core and source its init script to set your environment for the use of this package.

 Before compiling or using on lxplus: